Do you qualify for a Veterans Pension?

-Many veterans of wartime service are completely unaware of the fact that if they are 65 or older and on a limited income they may qualify for a VA Pension without being disabled.
+Many veterans of wartime service are completely unaware of the fact that if they are 65 or older and on a limited income, they may qualify for a Department of Veterans Affairs pension without being disabled.

 Veterans Pensions Eligibility

 You may qualify for a veteran's pension if:

 - You were discharged from service under other than dishonorable conditions